 Why digital capacity matters

 The scale of demands placed on many web teams is utterly overwhelming.
 There is simply too much to do and not enough people, time or funding to do it all.
-(Read my post 'Why digital government is failing - and how to fix it' for how we ended up like this.)
+(Read my post 'Why digital government is failing - and how to fix it'.)

-Yet outside of digital teams there is little to no awareness of this gulf between expectations and reality.
+Yet outside of digital teams there is little to no awareness of the enormous gulf between expectations and reality.
 Part of the problem is that we 'digerati' are very bad at making the case for increased manpower and funding.

 We are typically so flexible and accommodating that - rather than looking for justified increases in resourcing - we simply find ever more creative ways to make do with what we've got.